berlinrs/berline.rs/_posts/2026-07-30-rust-hack-and-learn.md

 Feel free to join and drop out at any point.
 Everyone is invited to join us, no travel necessary.

+---

+Notes for this event: Aside our usual mix of diverse Rust-related topics, we plan to do a little NAIVE session about Return Type Polymorphism.

+---

 ## Online meetup instructions

 At [19:00 CET](https://time.is/1900_30_Jul_2026_in_Berlin/UTC/Baltimore/London/Los_Angeles/New_York/Lagos/Sydney/Kuala_Lumpur/Kolkata?Rust__Hack%27n%27Learn) join [our Jitsi Video Chat](https://meet.jit.si/RustHackAndLearnBerlin).